-The respective Bonds will be obligations solely of the Issuer and will not be guaranteed by or otherwise the responsibility of Julius Baer Group Ltd., any other subsidiary of Julius Baer Group Ltd. or any other entity referred to in this Prospectus.
+The Bonds will be obligations solely of the Issuer and will not be guaranteed by or otherwise the responsibility of Julius Baer Group Ltd., any other subsidiary of Julius Baer Group Ltd. or any other entity referred to in this Prospectus.

-It is expected that the respective Bonds will be provisionally admitted to trading on the SIX Swiss Exchange as of 5 September 2023.
-Application will be made for each of the Bonds to be listed on SIX Swiss Exchange.
+It is expected that the Bonds will be admitted to trading on the SIX Swiss Exchange as of 3 April 2024.
+Application will be made for the Bonds to be listed on SIX Swiss Exchange.
 The last trading day for the relevant Bonds on the SIX Swiss Exchange is expected to be the second SIX Swiss Exchange business day prior to the applicable Maturity Date.